 “Through a celebration of classic and contemporary Western film, the Go West Film Festival explores social and environmental issues currently impacting the West, enhancing a deeper understanding of the nexus between Western myth and reality.”

-Recalling Horace Greeley's injunction to "Go West, young man, go West!" the Go West Film Festival celebrates the genre of Western film annually in Greeley, Colorado.
-In addition to our flagship screening location, the illustrious Kress Cinema and Lounge, we screen at several venues across Greeley, including local public libraries and the campuses of the University of Northern Colorado and Aims Community College.
+Recalling Horace Greeley's injunction to "Go West, young man, go West!" the Go West Film Festival celebrates the genre of Western film annually in Greeley, Colorado, USA.
+In addition to our flagship screening location, the illustrious Kress Cinema and Lounge, we screen at the nearby Library Innovation Center (L I N C).
+Both show venues are located in downtown Greeley.

 GO WEST Short Films Submission Criteria